reekystive/hp-omen-15-hackintosh/README.md

 # hp-omen-15-hackintosh-efi

+**Discontinued.
+I have purchased MacBook Air M1 and no longer own this laptop.**

 OpenCore BootLoader for HP OMEN 15

 **Thanks to the developers of OpenCore and the other drivers used here!**